CartoDB/cartoframes/docs/guides/02-Cartography.md

 ### Single Layer Map

 To add a data layer to your map, first find a table you want to visualize.
-Then use the following code to visualize this data:
+Then use the following code to visualize this data.
+We're going to use the NYC Taxi dataset from cartoframes examples.
+See the [cartoframes Quickstart]({{ site.url }}//documentation/cartoframes/guides/quickstart/).

 ```python
 cc.map(layers=[